Study in Canada for Free:

 1st Option: Lester B. Pearson International Scholarships - University of Toronto

-Eligibility Requirements: a non-Canadian foreign student (i.e., one who needs a study permission); enrolled in your last year of high school or set to graduate after June 2022
+Eligibility Requirements: a non-Canadian foreign student (i.e., one who needs a study permission); enrolled in your last year of high school or graduated after June 2022.

 Coverage: Fully funded tuition and books

 2nd Option: UdeM exemption scholarship program - University of Montreal

 Eligibility Requirements: Not a permanent resident or Canadian citizen, but who is required to obtain a study permit and who will participate full-time in a study program for the duration of their studies.

 3rd Option: Pierre Elliott Trudeau Foundation Scholarship - University of Waterloo